tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 * `*Tensor`: An index-based interface mapping a tensor as a multidimensional array.
 * `*TensorCursor`: An sequence-based class to iterate in a `*Tensor`.

-*It might be confusing that those new classes are named `*Tensor` but it is the right name as they represent a real tensor with its data, while the actual `Tensor<*>` class in TF Java is in fact just a handle to a tensor*
+*Note: It might be confusing that those new classes are named `*Tensor` but it is the right name as they represent a real tensor with its data, while the actual `Tensor<*>` class in TF Java is in fact just a handle to a tensor.*

 There will be a variant of those classes and interfaces for each tensor datatype supported in Java.
 This will allow users to work with Java primitive types, which tends to be less memory-consuming and provide better performances